apache/nuttx/boards/arm/lpc54xx/lpcxpresso-lpc54628/README.txt

        non-polled mode.

-    3. Color artifacts:  In the CLASSIC configuration, the background of the cental NX image is a slightly different hue of blue.
+    3. Color artifacts:  In the CLASSIC configuration, the background of the central NX image is a slightly different hue of blue.
 For the CONTEMPORARY configuration, the toolbar buttons are supposed to be borderless.
 There is however, a fine border around each toolbar widget with ruins the feel that the theme was trying for.

-    4. Revisiting this configuration after a few months, I found that the configuration generated a hardfault.
+    4. Revisiting this configuration after a few months, I found that the configuration generated a hard fault.
 This turned out to be an issue with the toolchain and dropping the optimization level eliminated the problem; -O2 was sufficient for me.
 If you see odd behavior like this, you might want to do the same.